nasa-jpl/open-source-rover/electrical/pcb/control_board/BOM/v2.0.3/readme.txt

 "digikey_bom_4-20-2023.csv" is the BOM to order from digikey.
 Must be kept in sync with the other files.

-Use the "upload a file" option in digikey to upload the bom csv
+Use the "upload a file" option in digikey to upload the bom csv - see the image in this dir [digikey_upload_bom.png](./digikey_upload_bom.png)